NibbleRealm/twang/README.md

 "Voltage" Controlled amplifier (multiplication)

+## Effects
+### Gated Reverb
+Reverb without reflections.

+ 1. Generate Percussive Sound
+ 2. Add Reverb
+ 3. Compress (optional)
+ 4. Apply Noise Gate To Resulting Sound (Side chaining the original sound)
+ 5. About 1/2 second hold, few millisecond release time envelope on Noise Gate
+ 6. Mix with original sound

+### Reverb And Echo
+Reverb is just echo that takes place in less than 50 milliseconds, so you can use the same APIs.

 ## Decibel Normalization
 When generating waveforms you may want to normalize by the volume of the wave, which the amplitude doesn't always accurately approximate.
 First, calculate the